n123git/YWSaveEditor/docs/yokai.md

 - The next 4 bytes refer to the Yo-kai's ID stored as a `Uint32` (32-bit Unsiged Integer).
 They are stored in `Little Endian` format, so reverse the `Byte Array` to convert to `Big Endian` before interpreting it as decimal.
 - The next 23 bytes refer to the Yo-kai's Nickname, set it to `0x0` if it has none.
 This can be decoded by treating it as a `UTF-8` string.
 - The next byte is unknown
-- This next 20 bytes aren't fully known in detail yet but are related to factors such as Unlocked Soultimates (Jibanyan) and move levels.
-The 11th byte refers to the atack level, the 15th refer's to the technique level, and the 18th refers to the soultimate level i.e. `0A` means level 10, `0x01` means level 1 etc.
+- This next 20 bytes aren't fully known in detail yet but are related to factors such as Unlocked Soultimates (Jibanyan), Bony/Fleshy and move levels.
+The 11th byte refers to the atack level, the 15th refer's to the technique level, and the 18th refers to the soultimate level i.e. `0A` means level 10, `0x01` means level 1 etc. The first nibble of these 20 bytes refer to Bony/Fleshy `1` = Fleshy, `0` = Bony.
+This stays the same for Type Rare and Version Exclusive Yo-kai.
+Very simple.
 - These 4 bytes refer to the Current XP toward the next level (not total XP).
 It should be decoded as a Little-endian `Uint32` (32-bit unsigned integer).
 - These next 4 bytes refer to several things, but the first 2 bytes refer to the remaining HP of the Yo-kai, treat it as a signed 16-bit integer (`int16`).
 The other 2 bytes is assumed to refer to the Soultimate Guage, although this hasn't been verified yet.
 - The next 4 bytes refer to the `OwnerID`.
 Which is the Yo-kai's original owner.
 Stored as hex.